AI Detection in Higher Education

 - Discuss the importance of ethical practices for students and out in the workplace.

-Our guide to AI course policy statements provides information and examples of different types of policy statements.
+Our AI course statement guide provides information and examples of different types of policy statements.

 Design Assignments and Activities with AI in Mind

-- Be cautious of assignments that are easily completed by GAI (summaries, critical analysis, etc.).
+- Be cautious of assignments that are easily completed by AI (summaries, critical analysis, etc.).

 - Favor discussions in class and activities that encourage immersive learning experiences (moderated discussions, study questions, group analysis, etc.).